 Choosing The Best Dogs For Seniors

-Obviously, the best type of dog to get for older adults are ones that fit their personalities and needs and dogs that can fit into their lifestyles.
+Updated July 13, 2022 – Obviously, the best type of dog to get for older adults are ones that are the best fit for their personalities, needs and lifestyle.

 There are many lists of “best dog breeds for seniors” that you can find online and each one will be different depending on the perspective of the author who wrote that list.

 But, I think that you should create your own list and the best way to do that is to answer some questions and choose the type of dog that fits the profile that the answers of those questions create.